 2.4 Biometric Devices

-Biometrics devices employ a technology that uses and measures the physiology of a human body such as fingerprints or use of hand gestures.
-In the modern era, it has been useful to provide high security due to its accuracy in identifying individuals.
-Technology is developed on the fact that human beings are different from one another, that is in both physical appearance and in our behavior.
-As such biometric devices harness this unique feature to provide an extra layer of security to mobile devices by distinguishing these unique traits to identify users (Ximenes et al., 2019).
-For many mobile applications, like the one from banking sector and mobile payments, there is a need for authentication of users and to ensuring security most devices opt for using more secure biometric identification rather than the legacy way of using password.
-Biometric identification simply refers to the verification or use of a person’s physiological or behavioral traits to provide a secure identification and authentication to a device which can be done using facial recognition technologies, fingerprints, iris, and voice recognition (Chen Y et al, 2022).
-As seen clearly, smartphones have employed the used biometric devices to enhance security, this is because the use of biometric devices has proved to be more secure than the use of generic password-based authentication systems.
-Due to this there have been attempts to use biometric based authentication that can be accessible remotely.
-However, this use of biometrics is ideally realistic only in real-time and requires accurate time synchronization.
-The proposed mechanism of using time synchronization was deemed to have security loopholes as it had vulnerabilities to hacking. which made it easy for someone to predict an online or offline password and server manipulation.
+Biometric devices employ a technology that uses and measures the physiology of a human body, such as fingerprints or the use of hand gestures.
+In the modern era, it has proven useful to provide high device access security due to its accuracy in identifying individuals.
+The technology is based on the fact that human beings are all unique, in both physical appearance and behavior.
+Biometric devices harness this feature to provide an extra layer of security to mobile devices by distinguishing these unique traits to identify users [Ximenes et al. 2019].
+For many mobile applications, such as those from the banking sector and mobile payments, there is a need for authentication of users, and to ensure security, most devices opt for using more secure biometric identification rather than the legacy approach of using a password.
+Biometric identification simply refers to the verification or use of a person’s physiological or behavioral traits to provide a secure identification and authentication to a device, which can be done using facial recognition, fingerprints, iris scanning, or voice recognition [Chen Y et al. 2022].
+It is well known that smartphones have employed biometric devices to enhance security; this is because the use of biometric devices has proved to be more secure than the use of generic password-based authentication systems.
+Consequently, there have been attempts to use biometrics-based authentication that can be accessible remotely.
+However, this use of biometrics is realistic only in real-time and requires accurate time synchronization.
+The proposed mechanism of using time synchronization was deemed to have security loopholes as it was vulnerable to hacking – which made it easy for someone to predict an online or offline password – and server manipulation.

-Now since the use of biometrics has become more common, many smartphone applications have this feature enabled to enhance security as an addon to the use of traditional passwords.
-With this technology mobile payments have advanced so that it has been more convenient than using traditional smart cards.
-The innovation has made it easy for companies such as Google Pay, and Apple Pay to provide virtual currencies and virtual credit cards as payment gateway that is integrated within most mobile applications.
-However, this privacy and security is very hard as when one uses a virtual credit card.
-It means they may need to keep the credit card number in their mobile devices which possess a security risk if falls into the wrong hands.
-This can however be mitigated by using remote biometric based authentication where user’s biometric features such as fingerprints, iris or voice recognition can be used to verify users’ information to a biometric server through a bounding server (Yichen et al., 2020).
+Now, since the use of biometrics has become more common, many smartphone applications have this feature enabled to enhance security as an add-on to the use of traditional passwords.
+Using this technology, mobile payments have advanced so that they have become more convenient than using traditional smart cards.
+The innovation has made it easy for companies such as Google (Google Pay) and Apple (Apple Pay) to provide virtual currencies and virtual credit cards as payment gateways that are integrated within most mobile applications.
+Achieving privacy and security in this scenario is very hard, as when a user has a virtual credit card, they must store the credit card number in their mobile device, which possess a security risk the device falls into the wrong hands.
+This can, however, be mitigated by using remote biometrics-based authentication, where a user’s biometric features, such as fingerprint, iris, or voice recognition, can be used to verify the users’ information to a biometric server through a bounding server [Yichen et al. 2020].

 2.4.1 Types of biometric authentication

-Biometric authentication can be broken down into various types since they are designed to use physical features of a person, and such features include use of fingerprints, use of eyes (iris), voice recognition (Timothy et al 2016).
-It is also inherently extended to use behavioral traits like signatures, gait, and keystrokes.
-However, unlike the use of generic passwords Biometrics have proved to have quite more advantages and use cases as described below
+Biometric authentication can be broken down into various types since it is designed to use the physical features of a person; such features include use of fingerprints, use of eyes (iris), and voice recognition [Timothy et al. 2016].
+It can also be extended to use behavioral traits, like signatures, gait, and keystrokes.
+Biometrics have proved to have several advantages over generic passwords:

-Biometric keys cannot easily be lost
+Biometric keys cannot easily be lost.

-Biometric keys cannot easily be duplicated, copied, or shared
+Biometric keys cannot easily be duplicated, copied, or shared.

-Biometric keys are inherently difficult to forge
+Biometric keys are inherently difficult to forge.

-Biometric keys are not easy to guess
+Biometric keys are not easy to guess.

-Biometric keys cannot easily be broken/hacked
+Biometric keys cannot easily be broken/hacked.